eFinder

 “Natural hydrogen, also known as 'white hydrogen,' could provide a third option.”

-INSUFFICIENT EVIDENCE — No evidence in archive discussing natural hydrogen as a third production option.
+No evidence confirms natural hydrogen as a third production option.

 “Around 5.6 trillion tons of hydrogen are believed to sit in the Earth's crust, according to researchers from the US Geological Survey.”